 - If you have any severe food allergies, please inform us at least 7 days prior to departure so our galley can plan correctly.
 Thank you.

 Channel Islands Expeditions employs world-class chefs with decades of experience.
 Learn more about what to expect from our galley chefs.

 Accommodations are in our comfortable bunk room.
 We supply each bunk with:

 - 1 Medium soft pillow with pillowcase

-The bunk room is air-conditioned to 68-70 degrees at all times.
-If you tend to get cold in these temperatures, you may bring additional bedding such as a sleeping bag or comforter.
+The bunk room has air conditioning and is kept close to the outdoor ambient temperatures.
+If you tend to get cold in these temperatures, you may want to bring additional bedding such as a sleeping bag or comforter.

 Personal vs Oversized Bunks

 - Each person will be assigned a bunk.
 Personal-sized bunks are approximately 3 feet wide by 6.5 feet long and oversized bunks are approximately 5 to 6 feet wide by 7 feet long.
 When making a reservation, you may choose to upgrade to an oversized bunk for an additional $100 (limited quantity).

 You will be spending your time at the west end of Santa Cruz Island.
 The land here is closed to the public as it is owned by the Nature Conservancy, so we will stick to exploring the beautiful and remote coastline by kayak and boat.
 We will explore sea caves, tuck into secluded coves, and dive into the underwater world of Santa Cruz Island.